 Benefits of using MMC

-MMC play a big role when used with other geometric tolerances.
+MMC plays a big role when used with other geometric tolerances.
 That the reason MMC is always used with other geometric tolerances in GD & T features control frame.
-MMC, when used with other geometric tolerances, adds a bonus tolerance which gives leverage to supplier for more tolerance.
+MMC, when used with other geometric tolerances, adds a bonus tolerance which gives leverage to suppliers for more tolerance.